Supported PHP versions

 - FPM with OPcache (recommended)

 FPM (FastCGI Process Manager) uses the FastCGI protocol that allows CGI programs to work with a web server.
 FPM maintains workers that handle PHP requests to reduce the overhead related to the communication between the web server and CGI programs, resulting in faster PHP execution.
 It is paired with OPcache - a caching system that keeps pre-compiled script bytecode in the server memory which further improves PHP performance.

-By default, newly-opened hosting accounts will be configured to use the latest PHP version currently supported on our servers and FPM with OPcache as PHP handler.
+By default, newly-opened hosting accounts will be configured to use FPM with OPcache as PHP handler and the latest PHP version currently supported on our servers and widely supported by popular applications.
 A hosting account will use the PHP version and handler it was initially opened with, unless you change them manually.
 So, if your account was opened when PHP 7.3 was the default PHP version and CGI was the default PHP handler, it will stay with these settings until you change them.

 The default PHP version and handler for newly-created subdomains are handled in the same manner - they will be configured automatically to use the latest PHP version currently supported on our servers and FPM with OPcache as PHP handler.

 You can change the default PHP version and handler for each subdomain in your account through the Control Panel -> PHP Settings section by selecting the desired PHP version and/or handler next to the subdomains where you want to change the PHP version and/or handler.
 To save your changes, click on the Save Changes button.